 Although mushrooms are less well researched, it is clear from the above that fungal nutrition should be an integral part of the diet of diabetics and people with a family history of diabetes .

-Additionally, many types of fruit can be included in the antidiabetic adaptogens, mainly so called superovascular.
+Additionally, many types of fruit can be included in the antidiabetic adaptogens, especially the so-called superovulation.
 But beware of sugary garden fruits (apples, pears, plums, strawberries, etc.)!
-Treatments for diabetes are best suited to adaptogens from the ranges of small and wild fruits (so-called superovasculars):
+Treatments for diabetes are better suited for small and wild fruit adaptogens:

-- ( Cornus mas and Cornus officinalis )
+- downy corn ( Cornus mas and Cornus officinalis )

-- Shrubs and other berries ( Sorbus )
+- shrubs and other types of berries ( Sorbus )

 - Sorbus domestica